-A. Shifter Implementations
+3.1 Shifter Implementations

-It has been shown that it is advantageous to implement shift operations using a hard multiplier if one is available [8].
+It has been shown that it is advantageous to implement shift operations using a hard multiplier if one is available [18].
 However, for an area-limited design that does not contain a hard multiplier (opting instead for software multiplication if needed), a dedicated shifter can consume more than 250 LEs.
 Instead we investigate the possibility of implementing various shift operations either partially or entirely in software.
 Shifts can be implemented entirely in software using non-shift operations such as add and subtract.
-Alternatively, we could implement a small number of fixed-amount shifts in hardware (in far less area than a full variable-amount shifter), and use those operations to build up other shift amounts through software (e.g., call a shift-right-by-four operation).
+Alternatively, we could implement a small number of fixed-amount shifts in hardware (in far less area than a full variable-amount shifter), and use those operations to build up other shift amounts through software (eg., call a shift-right-by-four operation three times to implement a shift-right-by-twelve operation).